-To answer our research questions, we use a single-good small-open-economy real-businesscycle (RBC) model augmented with investment adjustment costs, stochastic trend growth and disaster shocks as in Gourio (2012) and Fernandez-Villaverde and Levintal (2018).
-The economy comprises a representative household supplying labor and deciding the optimal level of consumption and investment, while firms combine capital and labor to produce the single consumption good.
-Relative to the model employed in the contribution by Fernandez-Villaverde and Levintal (2018), our setting abstracts from nominal rigidities, given our focus on issues other than monetary policy and our long-run viewpoint.
+To answer our research questions, we use a single-good small-open-economy real-business-cycle (RBC) model augmented with investment adjustment costs, stochastic trend growth and disaster shocks as in Gourio (2012) and Fernandez-Villaverde and Levintal (2018).
+The economy comprises a representative household supplying labor and deciding the optimal level of consumption and investment, while firms combine capital and labor to produce the single consumption good.13 Relative to the model employed in the contribution by Fernandez-Villaverde and Levintal (2018), our setting abstracts from nominal rigidities, given our focus on issues other than monetary policy and our long-run viewpoint.

-Furthermore, we augment the model along four dimensions to capture transmission channels and policies important to study the macroeconomic effects of natural disasters in disaster-prone countries.
+Furthermore, we augment the model along four dimensions to capture transmission channels and policies important to study the macroeconomic effects of natural disasters in disasterprone countries.
 First, we introduce a more detailed public sector whereby the government invests in public infrastructure and finances its expenditures by raising a consumption tax and accumulates debt.
 Therefore, the reconstruction of public capital in the aftermath of natural disasters entails a fiscal cost which is ultimately borne by households who pay a higher tax rate on consumption necessary to repay government debt.
 Then, we introduce a stylized small-open-economy dimension to allow for the accumulation of external government debt and to capture the evidence that countries hit by natural disasters face a higher sovereign risk premium, which further weighs on their public finances.
+We make the simplifying assumption that households exchange assets among themselves only domestically, while the government borrows only externally.
+This modeling device captures the fact that most private agents do not have direct access to international financial markets in emerging and developing disasterprone countries.
 Third, we allow the government to invest also in resilient public infrastructure to dampen the effects of natural disasters.
 Fourth, we introduce grants that can be injected from abroad to alternatively alleviate the fiscal burden in the aftermath of adverse weather shocks or to finance public investment in resilient capital.
-Given that the model has only one sector and does not explicitly include agriculture, it does not capture, e.g., damages to crops due to droughts or storms.